A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 Stative verbs describe states of being, thoughts, feelings, and perceptions—verbs like “love,” “hate,” “know,” and “understand.”
 Typically, these verbs don’t take the continuous form (e.g., “I am loving this article”), but sometimes using them in the continuous form can add extra nuance and precision to your language.

-For example, “I see the bird” is a simple statement of fact, but “I am seeing the bird” implies that the seeing is temporary or in progress.
+For example, “I see the bird” is a simple statement of fact.
+However, “I am seeing the bird” implies that the seeing is temporary or in progress.

 Exercise 1: Stative Verb Identification